The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Introduction

 \subsection{Observing water in disks: the need for a synergy between space and ground data}

 Water spectra in protoplanetary disks have so far been observed with instruments that fall under two main categories: space-based low-resolution spectrographs (e.g. IRS on \textit{Spitzer} with maximum resolving power R~$\approx 700$), and ground-based high-resolution echelle spectrographs (e.g. CRIRES on the VLT with R~$\approx 95000$).
 Each type of instrument presents specific advantages and disadvantages, which we illustrate in Figure \ref{fig: spec_overview}.
 Space-based spectrographs provide wide spectral coverage (e.g. 10--37~$\mu$m with Spitzer-IRS, and now 4.9--28~$\mu$m with JWST-MIRI) but lose kinematic information on the observed emission, and blend together lines from multiple emission/absorption components and different chemical species.
-Conversely, ground-based spectrographs provide high resolving power that separates the emission from different lines and molecules and reveals the gas kinematics in high detail, but they can only observe in limited spectral windows of high telluric transmission within the $L$, $M$, and $N$ bands (Figure \ref{fig: spec_overview} and Table \ref{tab:water_surveys}).
+Conversely, ground-based spectrographs provide high resolving power that separates the emission from different lines and molecules and reveals the gas kinematics in high detail, but they can only observe in limited spectral windows of higher telluric transmission within the $L$, $M$, and $N$ bands (Figure \ref{fig: spec_overview} and Table \ref{tab:water_surveys}).

 In Figure \ref{fig: spec_overview} we report a water emission model for quick guidance on the structure of the spectrum across wavelengths.
+The model is described below in Section \ref{sec: rot_diagr_models}, and in this figure we use a temperature of 700~K, column density of $10^{18}$~cm$^{-2}$ and line FWHM of 15~km/s.
 We visually scale the model to approximately match the observed emission in DR~Tau just for line identification (in Section \ref{sec: slab_fits} we will present actual model fits to the data).
 Purely rotational lines populate a large part of the spectrum at wavelengths longer than 10~$\mu$m, while ro-vibrational transitions in the bending and stretching modes present more compact bands at 4--9~$\mu$m and 2.5--3.5~$\mu$m respectively.
+We include in the figure a sky transmission spectrum as obtained from the ESO SkyCalc application, setup for the Paranal site (altitude of 2640 m) and using airmass = 1 and precipitable water vapor (PWV) = 2.5 mm.
 Comparison of Earth's transmission to the water emission spectrum in the top two panels in Figure \ref{fig: spec_overview} demonstrates that ground-based instruments enable observations of the water spectrum only where it is relatively weak (the tails of ro-vibrational bands and a few rotational lines near 12.4~$\mu$m).